nicolasances/toto-aws-terra/README.md

 * `SecretsManagerReadWrite` to write Secrets to AWS Secrets Manager
 * `IAMFullAccess` to allow Terraform to create IAM Roles, Users, Groups, etc..
 * `AmazonECS_FullAccess` to allow Terraform to manage ECS resources
+* `ElasticLoadBalancingFullAccess` to allow Terraform to manage Load Balancers